China March factory activity grows for first time in four months, but exports weak

-If sustained, the improvement in business conditions could suggest the ailing manufacturing sector is on a path to recovery, easing fears that China could slip into a sharper economic downturn.
+If sustained, the improvement in business conditions could indicate that manufacturing is on a path to recovery, easing fears that China could slip into a sharper economic downturn.

-But many analysts remained cautious on the growth outlook, citing seasonal distortions caused by the long lunar New Year break in February.
-They argue that real investment and consumer demand remained soft and pushed up inventories at a sharper rate, potentially adding pressure to the sector.
+But analysts remained cautious, citing seasonal distortions due to the long lunar New Year break in February.
+They said real investment and consumer demand remained soft and pushed up inventories, potentially adding pressure to the sector.

 The official Purchasing Managers' Index (PMI) rose to 50.5 in March from February's three-year low of 49.2, marking the first expansion in four months, according to data released by the National Bureau of Statistics (NBS) on Sunday.
 The 50-mark separates growth from contraction on a monthly basis.